Cicatrice/yp-recipes/README.md

 Recipes from my grand-mother
 ============================

-* "vacherin": a vanilla ice-cream made with meringues and caramel sauce.
+* [vacherin](vacherin.md) : a vanilla ice-cream made with meringues and caramel sauce.